Health Care Money Saver Alert: Telemedicine

 Wouldn’t a house call from a doctor be the better solution?

 In today’s healthcare marketplace, health insurance deductibles are rising year after year, moving more medical costs to individuals to keep monthly insurance premiums lower.
-The average family deductible is currently $3,456 each year, but some families have even higher deductibles.
-If a family has several children or an adult that is prone to sickness, regular office or urgent care visits stack up quickly, and are most likely paid out of the family’s pocket because they are responsible for the first $3,456 of medical expenses themselves.
-This is when telemedicine can be a financial lifesaver.
+In 1960 the average family spent $160 per person per year on health care.
+By 2016, the average cost of health care expenses per person was over $10,000 per year.
+According to eHealth, the average family deductible for unsubsidized health plans was $7,983 per family in 2016, but some families have even higher deductibles.
+If a family has several children or an adult that is prone to sickness, regular office or urgent care visits stack up quickly, and are most likely paid out of the family’s pocket because they are responsible for the first $7,983 of medical expenses themselves.
+This is when telemedicine can be a financial lifesaver for individuals and families.

 The American Telemedicine Association has documented that telehealth began 40 years ago, when healthcare was brought to individuals living in distant locations away from any medical facility.
 Today telemedicine continues to make big strides in rural communities where doctors are more scarce and urgent care clinics are more than a 30 minute drive away.
 And telemedicine is achieving monumental gains in metropolitan cities as well.

-When an individual purchases a short term health insurance or supplemental health insurance plan from Pivot Health, every family member receives access to Doctor on Demand, a video consultation telemedicine service.
-Physicians with Doctor on Demand can treat the most common non-emergency issues, and also offer depression, relationship and anxiety counseling.
+When an individual purchases a short term health insurance or supplemental health insurance plan from Pivot Health, every family member receives access to a video consultation telemedicine service.
+U.S.-based physicians can treat the most common non-emergency issues, and also offer depression, relationship and anxiety counseling.

 If you haven’t thought about telemedicine as a treatment option for yourself or your family, you are missing out on an affordable medical service, with personalized care – on your schedule.